 Motorcycle, lorry, bus, tractor or approved driving instructor (ADI) tests and lessons

-All of these types of driving tests and lessons have also been suspended since 20th March.
+All of these types of driving tests and lessons have also been temporarily suspended.
 If you have one of these tests booked, it should be automatically cancelled and you’ll receive a full refund, then you will be able to book a new test once everything is operational again.

 Driving theory tests

-Like other types of tests, driving theory tests are also currently suspended, other than for key workers.
+Like other types of tests, driving theory tests are also currently suspended.